mvolkmann/blog/src/meteor.md

 ### Tracker

-Tracker is a dependency tracking system used by Meteor to update UIs when session variables and data sources change.
+Tracker is a dependency tracking system used by Meteor to update UIs when reactive variables and data sources change.
 From the Meteor
 {% aTargetBlank 'https://docs.meteor.com/api/tracker.html', 'Tracker docs' %},
 "When you call a function that supports reactive updates